Until end of 2012, this domain "artisanalmining.org" hosted the website of the "Communities and Small-scale Mining" (CASM) initiative.

 artisanalmining.org is dedicated and committed to knowledge sharing in benefit of the millions of artisanal and small-scale miners worldwide.

-A first step to fulfill this mission is to "bring home" all the lost files from the former CASM website and initiative in form of The CASM Files.
+A first step to fulfill this mission was to "bring home" all the lost files from the former CASM website and initiative in form of The CASM Files.
 Artisanalmining.org is also available to host file archives of other ASM projects or initiatives, to avoid being lost by closure of project websites.

 Early 2017, a new section ASM Inventory was added, featuring thematic maps on ASM.
 A few global baseline studies provide the starting point for updating ASM population statistics with quantitative and qualitative (anecdotic) data.